dataminer-site/dataminer-site.github.io/docs/dev/building/build_configuration.md

 ## Package Flags

-For every package that is maintained by core DuckDB, there exists a flag in the Makefile to enable building the package.
+For every package that is maintained by core DataMiner, there exists a flag in the Makefile to enable building the package.
 These can be enabled by either setting them in the current `env`, through set up files like `bashrc` or `zshrc`, or by setting them before the call to `make`, for example:

 ```bash